Last Updated on: 27th September 2023, 08:34 am

 - Use gentle movements, and don’t creep closer, as the bird might think you’re stalking it as prey.

 - If the parrot bites you again, tap its beak, say “no,” and ignore it.

-This will take several attempts, but consistent training should help the parrot break the biting habit.
+This will take several attempts, but consistent training will help the parrot cease its biting habit.

 Pineapple conures aren’t naturally aggressive but can become destructive if left alone for too long.
 There’s a difference between aggressive and playful conures, which include:

 - A crouched position or low-hanging head.